2narl/cpp_program_2ndsem/README.md

 <button>Click to View</button>
 </a>

-Qn.
-Write a C++ program using Class Templates to implement a generic data container.
+Qn.33 Write a C++ program using Class Templates to implement a generic data container.
 The program should define a template class that can hold a single item of any data type.
 <a href="https://github.com/2narl/cpp_program_2ndsem/blob/11662f4dd8c9ff52581cfb38be7db690c78e784a/MyCodes/box_demotemplete.cpp">
 <button>Click to View</button>
 </a>